couchbaselabs/Grocery-Sync-iOS/README.md

 That's it!
 Now that you're set up, you can just use the Run command again after making changes to the demo code.

-## To add the framework to your existing Xcode project
+## Adding Couchbase Lite to your existing Xcode project

 Please see the documentation for [Couchbase Lite][6].